marnelfr/back-to-laravel/README.md

 load our data using: ``artisan migrate:fresh --seed``

 ### Factories
-Using seeds may make you faster but using factories with seed can boost your development.
+Using seeds may make us faster but using factories with seed can boost your development.
 It uses ``Faker`` to generate fake data used to populate our tables.\
 They are located in the **database directory** and to use them, we need to fill the ``definition()`` method.\
 Now, inside a factory, it's possible to call another factory in order to create our fake data according to their relationship.
-But the sub-factory used here should be created first.
+But the sub-factory used here should be created as well.

 But from inside our seed, we can also overwrite some of those relationship factory in order to make multiple article be created by a unique user for example.

-It better to create our factory at the same time we are creating our model and seed aannnd controllers using:
+It better to create our factories at the same time we are creating our model and seed aannnd controllers using:
 ``artisan make:model Post -mfsc``